 Candidates fulfilling the below-mentioned eligibility criteria are eligible to apply for CAT 2021:

 - The candidate should hold a Bachelor’s Degree with at least 50% marks (45% in case of the candidates belonging to SC/ ST/ PWD category) or an equivalent qualification from a recognized university/ institute.

 - Candidates appearing for the final year of Bachelor’s degree (or equivalent) examination or those who have completed degree requirements and are awaiting results can also apply.

 - Those who have completed professional degree (CA/ CS/ ICWA) with least 50% marks (45% in case of the candidates belonging to SC/ ST/ PWD category) are also eligible.

 CAT 2021 Application Form

 The candidates can obtain the application form for CAT 2021 from the official CAT website.
-The form will be released only in online mode in the month of August 2021 (tentatively).
+The form will be released only in online mode from 4th August 2021.
 The candidates who complete their CAT registration 2021 in time will be able to appear for the test.

 - In the application form, candidates’ basic personal, educational, professional and contact details will be asked.

 - The candidates will also have to upload important documents such as photograph, signature, caste and disability certificate in scanned format.